pyrodie18/splunk-ai-operator/docs/ServiceArtifactsStorage.md

 ### Prerequisites for Azure Blob remote object storage
 * The remote object storage credentials provided as a kubernetes secret.
-* OR, Use "Managed Indentity" role assigment to the Azure blob container.
-See [Setup Azure bob access with Managed Indentity](#setup-azure-bob-access-with-managed-indentity)
+* OR, Use "Managed Identity" role assignment to the Azure blob container.
+See [Setup Azure blob access with Managed Identity](#setup-azure-blob-access-with-managed-identity)

 ### Prerequisites for GCP bucket based remote object storage
 To use GCP storage in the App Framework, follow these setup requirements: